Luis Suárez: Controversies

 Suárez has been widely accused of diving.
 His manager, teammates and various analysts have commented that this reputation for simulation has caused referees not to award him legitimate penalties.
 In January 2013, Suárez admitted to diving against Stoke City in an October 2012 match.
 This led his manager Brendan Rodgers to comment his actions were "unacceptable" and that he would be dealt with "internally" by the club.
-During the 2018 World Cup game against Portugal, after collisions with Portuguese players, Suarez twice acted like he had a head injury despite his head having been untouched.
+During the 2018 World Cup game against Portugal, after collisions with Portuguese players, Suárez twice acted like he had a head injury despite his head having been untouched.

+During the 2010 FIFA World Cup, in the quarter-final against Ghana, during extra time, Ghana's Stephen Appiah's shot was heading to what could have been a goal.
+Suárez then blocked Dominic Adiyiah's goal bound header with his hands.
+He was sent off for a handball.
+That led to controversies in which Ghana could have proceeded to the semi-finals of the tournament, had the subsequent penalty been converted.

-Suárez has received infamy for the multiple occasions he has bitten opponents.
-In a Group D matchup at the 2014 FIFA World Cup, Suarez was shown to have bitten Italian defender Giorgio Chiellini, resulting in FIFA suspending Suarez from all football activities for 4 months.
+Suárez is infamous for biting opponents on multiple occasions.
+In a Group D matchup at the 2014 FIFA World Cup, Suárez was shown to have bitten Italian defender Giorgio Chiellini, resulting in FIFA suspending Suárez from all football activities for 4 months.
 While playing for Liverpool, Suarez bit Chelsea player Branislav Ivanović in a Premier League match, and was punished with a ten match ban.
 In an earlier incident while playing for AFC Ajax he was caught biting PSV Eindhoven player Otman Bakkal and was suspended for seven games.
 Suárez has also been accused of stamping on opponents in the Premier League and the UEFA Europa League.

 Due to his diving, biting, stamping, and other antics, Suárez has been frequently labelled as a pest and a cheat.
 In December 2013, Spanish football website El Gol Digital ranked Suárez at fifth in its list of the world's dirtiest footballers.

+After Inter Miami's 3–0 loss to the Seattle Sounders in the 2025 Leagues Cup final, Suárez was seen stomping on the foot of, and spitting in the face of, Sounders security director Gene Ramirez, which was widely condemned.
+Suárez was fined by the Leagues Cup Organizing Committee and handed a six game suspension from the competition for the incident, and was additionally given a three match suspension by Major League Soccer.